hybridgroup/gocv/README.md

 ### Other Linux installations

-One way to find out thelocations for your includes and libs is to use the `pkg-config` tool like this:
+One way to find out the locations for your includes and libs is to use the `pkg-config` tool like this:

 		pkg-config --cflags opencv